VicenteTM/Robotique-BA6-Projet/README.md

 TP1_blinky.on(LED1)
 ```

+If there is a problem during compilation try to delete "libssp_nonshared.a" and "libssp.a"

 ## Remerciments
 Merci au cours de Systèmes embarqués et robotique réalisé par le Prof. Mondada et au directeur des TP M. Burnier.